I was scared to death of what would happen when the school found out that Marcie was a boy. I had to hope that the principal would understand.

 Jerry was a tenth grader.
 He was a few inches taller than me, so I had to look up to talk to him.
-He was very confident, positive, sure of himself, and likeable.
+He was very confident, positive, sure of himself, and likable.

 I, on the other hand, was embarrassed, felt overexposed, and was scared to death of what would happen when the school found out that Marcie was a boy.
-I had to hope that the principal would understand.
-I wondered whether the best course might just be to run out the door, straight home.
-I could change my clothes, get my hair cut short, and come back to school as Mark to do the 'add thingy'.
+I had to hope that the principal would understand and help me out.
+At the same time, everything inside me was screaming that the best and only thing to do was to cut and run, right out the door, and head straight for home.
+Once there, I could change my clothes, cut my hair crew-cut short, and come back to school as Mark to do the 'add thingy'.

 So I tried to imagine Jerry wishing he were dressed like me, and Mr. Bruce wishing he were dressed like me.
-Then I imagined Jerry and Mr. Bruce dressed in the short skirt and silly top, and started laughing.
+Then I imagined Jerry and Mr. Bruce wearing the too-short skirt and silly top, and burst out laughing.

 "That's the spirit!"
 Jerry said.
 "Now you're ready, so let's go!"

-Jerry muttered, "Holy crap!" and reluctantly let go of my right arm as a strong hand grabbed hold of my left.
+Jerry muttered, "Holy crap!" and with a reluctant "Sorry, Marcie," let go of my right arm as a strong, bony hand grabbed hold of my left.

-"Off we go!" the woman shouted.
+"Off we go!" the woman bellowed.
 "Straight to the principal's office!"

-"I need to see Mr. Bryant," she bellowed.
+"I need to see Mr. Bryant," the woman bellowed.
 "This girl is in flagrant violation of the dress code.
+Flagrant violation.
 Arm in arm with her boyfriend, as cool as you please, parading her naked legs up and down the hallways."

 "Marcie," Ms. Price asked, "why didn't you get changed before you came here?"